Risk Management Practices

 Comparing responses across financial institutions, cyber risk was unanimously identified as the top risk by banks, insurance institutions, pension funds, and exchanges and clearinghouses.
 Crown corporations identified industry disruption as the biggest risk, while asset management firms identified geopolitical risk as the top threat.

 Views on Canadian Financial Stability

-Over the past year, there was a large increase in participants’ views of the likelihood of one of the mentioned risks resulting in a high impact event within the next year and five years.
-(Table 2) As shown, 64% of respondents believe a high impact event will occur in the next year vs. only 33% in the prior year.
-As well, 95% of participants deem it likely that a high impact event will occur in the next five years.
+Over the past year there was a large decrease in participants’ views of the likelihood of one of the aforementioned risks resulting in a high impact event within the next year and the next five years (Table 2).
+As shown, 48% of respondents believe a high impact event will occur in the next year vs. 64% previously.

 Views on Global Economies

 We asked members how their confidence in the Canadian, United States, European Union/United Kingdom, and Chinese/Asian economies has changed over the past year (Figure 4).
-Most notably, we see a majority vote for decreased confidence in the US, while confidence in Canada’s economy has remained stable.
+Most notably, a majority of respondents have decreased confidence in the US, EU, and China/Asia, while confidence in Canada’s economy has remained stable.

-Overall, respondents were most positive about Canada’s financial stability outlook followed by the US, China/Asia and EU.
-(Table 3)
+This year, respondents were most positive about Canada’s financial stability outlook, followed by the US, China/Asia, and the EU (Table 3).

-Several key themes have emerged from the results of our 2018 risk outlook survey highlighted some key risks trends.
-First and foremost, cyber risk remains the top risk for the second year in a row.
+Several key themes have emerged from the results of our 2018-2019 risk outlook survey.
+Cyber risk remains the top risk for the third year in a row.
 Growing reliance on technology has increased many firms’ exposure to cyber-attacks.
-Geopolitical risk, which was not a prevalent risk last year, has risen to be a considerable risk for all firm types.
+Geopolitical risk, which was not a leading risk last year, has risen to be a top risk for many institutions.

 Policy uncertainty, particularly surrounding trade policies involving the US, has increased since last year.